Setting up a Sphinx site#

 Because some people (like me) find Markdown much more easy to handle than the recalcitrant child that ReStructured Text can often become.

-, and will do so without prompting.
-It also knows how to change MD
+Sphinx knows how to change RST file to HTML, and will do so without prompting.
+It also knows how to change MD files to HTML, but needs to be told specially (through the conf.py file) to do so.

 Estimated time